-Employment permits are issued by the Department of Jobs, Enterprise and Innovation.
+Employment permits are issued by the Department of Business, Enterprise and Innovation.
 Once an employee holds an employment permit and is working, they have the same Irish Employment Rights as Irish citizens.
 There are numerous types of employment permits available, but for those looking to enter the tech industry, there are two main routes; the Critical Skills Employment Permit and the General Employment Permit.

 The Critical Skills Employment Permit

 This permit has replaced the Green Card for Ireland.
 This permit is only open to those in professions on the Highly Skilled Eligible Occupations List.
 This makes it a prime opportunity for those working in the tech industry, as many skills are currently in high demand in the Irish labour market, including web design and development professionals, programming and other ICT professions.